About This Movie

 The next early morning, six masked vigilantes creep onto the land, ready to bombard the encampment with water hoses and dumpsters.
 The startling attack awakens the homeless group to the devastating destruction of their homes and property.
 As one of the vigilantes seizes Violet, she yanks off the attacker’s mask, revealing Robert’s guilty presence.
 With hope and determination, the group rebuilds their homes once again with the help of a local church.

 Disappointed by Robert’s inability to resolve the conflict with the homeless residents, Claudia terminates Robert from his job, leaving him stranded to face his financial nightmare.
 Helplessly searching for shelter, food, and care for his family, the homeless group decides to forgive his transgressions and leads him to available resources.
-With a glimmer of hope and a moment of opportunity, as their stories unfold, the group fights to hold onto their humanity against all odds.
+With a glimmer of hope and a moment of opportunity, as their stories unfold, the group fights to get their lives back.

 Inspired By True Events